SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-xunit.md

 * Wrap `x` and `y` coordinates both ways from each direction
 * Ensure the direction stays the same when wrapping

 We're going to begin this requirement with a bit of refactoring -- this time of our test code.
 I know that we'll be modifying the constructor of our test code, which is currently called in every single test.
-To ensure that the code for creating the situation under test is repeated for each test while keeping it one place, I'll use NUnit's `SetUp` method, which will run prior to any individual test being executed.
-As implied, it's a way to "set up" a test.
+To ensure that the code for creating the situation under test is repeated for each test while keeping it one place, I'll use xUnit's convention of wiring these up in the constructor of the test class, which will naturally run prior to any individual test being executed.

 **Side Note: tests _are_ production code!** Tests are part of our production code.
 As such, we want to ensure they stay efficient and readable, and to prevent them from rotting.
 We shouldn't be afraid of improving the readability of tests or tweaking them to make good use of libraries and tooling.
 {: .notice--info}